Programs for Businesses Topic Listing

 4. Be Recognized.
 Submit the Energy Smart Awards Application and a copy of the Statement of Energy Performance Report.
 Email the Application and Report to:firstname.lastname@example.org.
 All applicants will receive an award and be honored at the awards ceremony.

-Last year's winners: The following 26 entities were recognized for their dedication to energy efficiency and environmental stewardship:
+2014 Energy Smart Award Winners: The following 29 entities were recognized for their dedication to energy efficiency and environmental stewardship:

 For more information or questions, contact email@example.com.